Print

 3. Sprinkle the pot with a little of the flour, and continue to stir.
 Interchangeably add the flour and the chicken broth to make sure the flour isn’t lumpy.
 Once the flour and chicken broth are completely dissolved you should have a thick chili base.
 Add the 2 cups of water, and continue to stir.
 Allow the chili base to simmer for 30 minutes.
 Make sure you stir and continue to scrape the bottom of the pot to get all that chicken flavor integrated and so that the chili base doesn’t stick and burn.

 4. Now, add the corn, beans, and diced jalapeno.
-Allow simmering for another 20 minutes.
+Allow to simmer for another 20 minutes.
 Add the seasonings and the cream.
-Add the chicken and any juices that were on the plate and allow to simmer for another 20-30 minutes.
+Add the chicken and any juices on the plate and allow to simmer for another 20-30 minutes.
 Serve with delicious cornbread, and thank me in the morning!

 • Prep Time: 15 mins